Tiagabine: Pharmacodynamics

-With regard to pharmacophore, the most stable binding mode of tiagabine in the GAT-1 transporter is that where the nipecotic acid fragment is located in the main ligand binding site, and aromatic thiophene rings are arranged within the allosteric site, which yields GAT-1 in an outward-open state.
+With regard to pharmacophore, the most stable binding mode of tiagabine in the GAT-1 is that where the nipecotic acid fragment is located in the main ligand binding site, and aromatic thiophene rings are arranged within the allosteric site, which yields GAT-1 in an outward-open state.
 This interaction is mediated through GAT-1's sodium ion mimicry, hydrogen bonding and hydrophobic interactions.